Facts About Depression

 As a caregiver, you can, gently and sensitively, let the person you are caring for know that you have noticed a change in their mood and behavior.
 You can tell them that you notice that they do not seem to be themselves.
 You can then suggest that they see a doctor or mental health professional.

 It may be effective to offer help in making an appointment and going to the appointment with them.
 This is not to be confused with taking over and becoming controlling – it’s simply being aware that the depression symptoms themselves can stop a person from seeking help.
 You are offering a rope to help them crawl out of that deep dark hole.
-See also our Elizz blog article on Treating the Signs of Depression in the Elderly.

 You may need to be mindful that you don’t fall down that deep dark hole yourself.
 Caring for someone who has symptoms of depression or a formal diagnosis of depression can be, well, depressing.